 When my husband and I were newlyweds (over 36 years ago) he decided to cook dinner for us one evening.
-He made Hawaiian Meatballs and Rice.
+He made Hawaiian Meatballs and Rice, with pineapple chunks, red and green bell peppers in a sweet and sour sauce.
 It was love at first sight.
 This is the recipe he used…needless to say I was impressed with his “culinary skills” and by the fact that he prepared a delicious meal for us.
 Ah…young love!

 Well…fast forward to many, many years later, and we STILL have this meal for dinner occasionally.
 And I still love him, but now I am the one who cooks our meals.
 Neither of us remember where he found the original recipe, so I dig through my recipe box , pull out my trusty handwritten 3×5 index card I wrote down the recipe on ages ago… and off I go into the kitchen.